kgeographer/linking-linked-places/README.md

 **topo** (_from Greek τοπο-, a combining form of **τόπος** place_)

-**Topotime** is a digital humanities project that will operationalize a four dimensional conceptual model of geographic phenomena for geo-historical information systems (_Settings_), by extending the existing GeoJSON data format standard and developing open-source software to utilize it.
+**Topotime** is a digital humanities project aiming to join Place and Period (space and time) in conceptual models, data formats, and software for geo-historical research.
+We are developing an experimental extension to the [GeoJSON data format standard](http://geojson.org/geojson-spec.html), and open-source software to utilize it.

 The project's planned work products include:

-* **GeoJSON-T**, adding temporal ("when") objects to GeoJSON, making it suitable for representing:
+* **GeoJSON-T**, adding temporal ("when") elements to GeoJSON, making it suitable for representing
 	* historical gazetteer records
-	* attestations of historical geographic movement, such as journeys, routes, and flows of commodities, people, and information
+	* attestations of historical geographic movement, such as journeys, routes, and flows (e.g. of commodities, people, or information)
 * **Topotime.js**, a JavaScript library for rendering GeoJSON-T data to a web map linked to a traditional timeline and/or _temporal geometry_ visualizations.
 Its dependencies will include the Leaflet, Simile Timeline, and D3 libraries, as well as...
 * **Topotime.py**, a Python program for generating _temporal geometries_ from GeoJSON&#8209;T data